I began as an electronic engineer, obtaining a BSc in Electronic Systems Engineering from the University of East Anglia in 1989.

 In 1995 I joined the Department of Computer Science at University College London as a Lecturer, where I stayed until September 2002.
 While I was a lecturer there I set up and ran the advanced MSc in Intelligent Systems.
 I was promoted to a Senior Lectureship just before I left for my current post.

-Since October 2002 I have been Lecturer, then Senior Lecturer in Machine Learning in the Computer Laboratory at Cambridge University, and a Fellow of Trinity College.
-I currently share Direction of Studies at Trinity with Arthur Norman.
+Since October 2002 I have been Lecturer, then Senior Lecturer in Machine Learning in the Department of Computer Science and Technology at Cambridge University, and a Fellow of Trinity College, where I am also Director of Studies in Computer Science.

 I am a former Junior Member of the Isaac Newton Institute for Mathematical Sciences.